microsoft/BotFramework-Composer/docs/howto-sending-messages-draft.md

     # LGWithParam(user)
     - Hello {user.name}, nice to talk to you!

-Below is a screenshot of the LG with paramter example in the [Messages_Samples](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):
+Below is a screenshot of the LG with parameter example in the [message sample](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):

 ![LG_parameter](./media/send_messages/LG_parameter.png)

-### LG Composition
+### Language Generation Composition
 LG composition means to compose new LG template using pre-defined LG templates.
 To define an LG Composition you need to define the component template(s) first and then use the pre-defined templates as building blocks to compose a new LG Template.
 For example, you can define a **Greeting** LG template and then compose a new template named **LGComposition(user)** using the **Greeting** template.

     # Greeting